-Additionally, the University has arranged with the Dealer to make available, upon request, copies of the Note Resolution and of the University's most recent audited financial statements included in its Bondholders Report (which may also be posted on the University's website, currently at http://f2.washington.edu/treasury/alm/investor-relations).
+Additionally, the University has arranged with the Dealer to make available, upon request, copies of the Note Resolution and of the University's most recent audited financial statements included in its Bondholders Report (which may also be posted on the University's website, currently at http://f2.washington.edu/treasury/alm/investor-relations, under the heading Other Investor Material).
 The University does not undertake to continue to make this information available on its website.